-For approximately ten years, we have acquired ingredients and products from one unaffiliated supplier that currently manufactures approximately 39% of our Nu Skin personal care products.
-We currently rely on two unaffiliated suppliers, one of which supplies approximately 28% of our Pharmanex nutritional supplements.
+For approximately ten years, we have acquired ingredients and products from one unaffiliated supplier that currently manufactures approximately 37% of our Nu Skin personal care products.
+We currently rely on two unaffiliated suppliers, one of which supplies approximately 28% and the other of which supplies approximately 27% of our Pharmanex nutritional supplements.
 We obtain some of our nutritional supplements from sole suppliers in China.
 We also license the right to distribute some of our products from third parties.
 Because of the concentrated nature of our suppliers and manufacturers, the loss of any of these suppliers or manufacturers, or the failure of suppliers to meet our needs, could restrict our ability to produce or distribute some products and harm our revenue as a result.